 Ikiru literally translates as "To Live," so of course it's perfect for this list!
-Plus, it was directed by Akira Kurosawa, who's one of those legendary filmmakers that modern filmmakers look up to.
+Plus, it was directed by Akira Kurosawa, one of those legendary filmmakers to whom so many modern filmmakers look up.

-Kanji Watanabe (Takashi Shimura) is a disillusioned bureaucrat who cares little for his job, community, and even himself.
+Kanji Watanabe (played by Takashi Shimura) is a disillusioned bureaucrat who cares little for his job, community, and even himself.
 Only an unexpected terminal diagnosis jolts him out of his passivity.

 When the Tokyo nightlife fails to add meaning, Kanji finds the only way to live is with passion for the little things—like building a park for the neighborhood or simply watching the snow fall.

 In Living, Bill Nighy gives a moving rendition of a terminally ill bureaucrat.
-Is it better than the original?
-Maybe not.
-But it's certainly more accessible for Western audiences!
-And it captures the important essence.
+Is this film better than the original?
+Maybe, maybe not.
+But it's certainly more accessible for Western audiences, and it successfully captures the important essence of Ikiru.